manikcloud/Jenkins-cicd/README.md

-# Lesson 5 Demo 2: Building Continuous Integration Pipelines in Jenkins
+# Lesson 5 Demo 2: Building Continuous Integration Pipelines in Jenkins WITHOUT JENKINSFILE

 This section will guide you to: